Sow Good Seeds. What Kind Are You Sowing?

-- Summary: Planting seeds is a prerequisite to reaping a spiritual harvest.
-Plant two kinds of biblical seed — (1) Christian people and (2) God’s word — and you will reap what you sow, that is, an abundant harvest of word-based new believers.
+- Summary: Planting good seed is a prerequisite to reaping a spiritual harvest.
+Sow two kinds of biblical seed — (1) Christian people and (2) God’s word — and you will reap what you sow, that is, a bumper crop, an abundant harvest of new believers in Christ.
+The biblical principle of sowing and reaping never fails.

 Proverbs 11:24, KJV There is that scattereth, and yet increaseth; and there is that withholdeth more than is meet, but it tendeth to poverty.